jonassibbesen/vgrna-project-paper/installation_and_demo/README.md

 The prefix used for all output files are given using `-o`.
 The number of threads can be given using `-t`.

 A small example dataset containing 36,120 haplotype-specific transcripts and 100,000 read pairs is available as example data.
+To infer the expression of the haplotype-specific transcripts in the small pantranscriptome using 4 threads use the following command:

 ```
-rpvg -t 4 -g example_data/graph.xg -p example_data/pantranscriptome.gbwt -f <(zcat example_data/pantranscriptome.txt.gz) -a example_data/mpmap_align.gamp -o rpvg --inference-model haplotype-transcripts
+rpvg -t 4 -g example_data/graph.xg -p example_data/pantranscriptome.gbwt -f example_data/pantranscriptome.txt.gz -a example_data/mpmap_align.gamp -o rpvg --inference-model haplotype-transcripts
 ```

 This should take less than a minute to run and will create two files:

-* *rpvg.txt*: Contains the estimated haplotype probability and transcript expression for each haplotype-specific transcript in the pantranscriptome.
+* *rpvg.txt*: Contains the estimated marginal haplotype probability and expression value for each haplotype-specific transcript in the pantranscriptome.
-* *rpvg_haps.txt*: Contains the estimated probability of each haplotype combination (e.g. diplotype) for all transcripts (only combinations with a probability above zero are shown).
+* *rpvg_joint.txt*: Contains the estimated joint probability of each haplotype combination (e.g. diplotype) for each transcript in the pantranscriptome and the corresponding estimated haplotype-specific transcript expression values (only combinations with a probability at or above the precision threshold are written (see option --prob-precision)).